-Beth is an Emergency Medicine doctor and has worked for several years in the NHS as well as a variety of international settings.
-Fluent in French, this has included providing pre-hospital medical care in the Swiss Alps.
+Beth is an Emergency Medicine doctor who has worked in both the NHS and a variety of international settings, currently on an emergency job in Geneva.
+She is fluent in French and has provided pre-hospital medical care in the Swiss Alps.

 Coping with Isolation: The effects of self-isolation are taking their toll on our physical and mental health as we adapt to a new normal in how we live, interact and work.
 Having overwintered in Antarctica, where she researched the physiological and psychological effects of isolation on the overwinter crew, Beth has first-hand experience on coping with isolation and how to overcome the difficulties it presents.
 Her research has since been used to help inform space agencies of the challenges that future astronauts on long duration spaceflight missions may face, as well as develop medical models required for such missions.
 In this talk Beth draws on her experience and research into isolation, to share advice and coping strategies for use during the pandemic, and to help us thrive in self-isolation.